-Year 3 Integrated Block Curriculum
+Year 4 Curriculum

-16 Weeks 16 Weeks 16 Weeks

-Internal Medicine general (8 weeks) selective (2 weeks) Psychiatry (6 weeks) Obstetrics-Gynecology (8 weeks) Pediatrics (8 weeks) Family Medicine (6 weeks) Surgery general (6 weeks) selective (4 weeks)

-- Integrated Teaching and Learning Experiences - Integrated Teaching and Learning Experiences Integrated Teaching and Learning Experiences

-Longitudinal Selective in Psychiatry - Maternal/Fetal/Neonate Experience - Longitudinal Selective and Family Medicine

-Threads: Geriatrics, Basic Sciences, Ethics, Professionalism, EBM, Patient Safety, Pain Management, Chronic Illness Care, Palliative Care, Quality Improvement, Communication Skills, Diagnostic Imaging, Clinical Pathology, Clinical and Translational Research.

-Year 3 Courses/Clerkships

-Year 3 Courses/Clerkships Credits

-Internal Medicine 10

-Psychiatry (plus Longitudinal Selective) 8

-Obstetrics/Gynecology 8

-Pediatrics 8

-Family Medicine (plus Longitudinal Selective) 8

-Surgery 10

-The fourth year curriculum, as illustrated below, consists of four required clerkship experiences-a subinternship, critical care medicine, emergency medicine, and neurology.
+The fourth year curriculum, consists of four required clerkship experiences-a sub-internship, critical care medicine, emergency medicine, and neurology.
 During the fourth year students also are provided time for elective experiences (both at home and away) and time to travel to other medical centers to interview for residency positions.
-Finally, at the close of the fourth year all students will participate in a capstone experience designed to "tie together" the four year medical school experience and to prepare the student for the transition from being a medical student to being a first year resident in the specialty of their choice.
+Finally, at the close of the fourth year all students will participate in a week-long capstone experience designed to "tie together" the four year medical school experience and to prepare the student for the transition from being a medical student to being a first year resident in the specialty of his/her choice.